OlumideOlufowose/e-commerceTest/README.md

-This is a automation script to perform a smoke test on an E-commerce web application using Cypress as testing framework.
+This is a Cypress automated testing script to perform a smoke test on an E-commerce web application and integrating the test into Github Action CI/CD pipeline.
 The following key functionality are automated:

 - Search for Product